pilawalt/fcm-push-sender-test/README.md

 1. Copy your Firebase Admin SDK private key file to "Keys" folder.

-2. Update the code to link to the private key file.
-Example:

 To start the FCM push sender, run:
 ```sh
  npm start